cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/apply.md

 The `cfy apply` command is used to install/update a deployment using {{< param product_name >}} manager without having to manually go through the process of uploading a blueprint, creating a deployment, and executing a workflow.
 `cfy apply` command using `cfy install` or `cfy deployments update` logic depends on existence of `DEPLOYMENT_ID`.

-It is recommended to read about `cfy install` and `cfy deployments update` in order to understand `cfy apply` command.
+It is recommended to read about [`cfy install`]({{< relref "cli/orch_cli/install.md" >}}) and [`cfy deployments update`]({{< relref "cli/orch_cli/deployments.md#update" >}}) in order to understand `cfy apply` command.

 `cfy apply` logic:

-Given `BLUPRINT_PATH` and `DEPLOYMENT_ID`:
+1. Check for `BLUPRINT_PATH` and `DEPLOYMENT_ID`.

+2.If `BLUPRINT_PATH` is missing use default value and infer `DEPLOYMENT_ID`(explained in usage section).

-1. Check if deployment `DEPLOYMENT_ID` exists.
+3. Check if deployment `DEPLOYMENT_ID` exists.

 2. Upload blueprint `BLUPRINT_PATH` to the manager.

 3. If deployment `DEPLOYMENT_ID` exists,perform deployment update with the uploaded blueprint.
-   Else, create new deployment `DEPLOYMENT_ID` and execute install workflow.
+   Else, create new deployment `DEPLOYMENT_ID` and execute the `install` workflow.

 #### Usage
-`cfy apply [OPTIONS] BLUEPRINT_PATH DEPLOYMENT_ID`
+`cfy apply [OPTIONS]`

-Apply command uses `cfy install` or `cfy deployments update` depends on existence of DEPLOYMENT_ID deployment.
+Apply command uses the `cfy install` or `cfy deployments update` depending on the existence the deployment specified by `DEPLOYMENT_ID`.

 If the deployment exists, the deployment will be updated with the given blueprint.
-Otherwise the blueprint will installed (the deployment name will be DEPLOYMENT_ID).
+Otherwise, the blueprint will be installed (the deployment name will be DEPLOYMENT_ID).
 In both cases the blueprint is being uploaded to the manager.

 `BLUEPRINT_PATH` can be a:
 - local blueprint yaml file
 - blueprint archive
 - url to a blueprint archive
-    - github repo (`organization/blueprint_repo[:tag/branch]`)
+- github repo(`organization/blueprint_repo[:tag/branch]`)

 Supported archive types are: zip, tar, tar.gz and tar.bz2

 `DEPLOYMENT_ID` is the deployment's id to install/update.

-Install an application via the manager
+Default values:

+If BLUEPRINT_PATH not provided, the default blueprint path is 'blueprint.yaml' in the current work directory.
+If DEPLOYMENT_ID is not provided it will be inferred from BLUEPRINT_PATH as follows:

+- Directory name for local blueprint path or archive with default --blueprint-filename(blueprint.yaml).
+- <Directory name>.<blueprint_filename> if it's an archive and --blueprint-filename is not default.

 #### Optional flags

 This command supports the [common CLI flags]({{< relref "cli/_index.md#common-options" >}}).

+*  `-p, --blueprint-path PATH` -
+   The path to the application's blueprint file. can be a:
+    - local blueprint yaml file
+    - blueprint archive
+    - url to a blueprint archive
+    - github repo(`organization/blueprint_repo[:tag/branch]`)
+*  ` -d, --deployment-id TEXT` - The unique identifier for the deployment.

 *  `-n, --blueprint-filename TEXT ` -
    The name of the archive's main blueprint file.